-Nationwide, transit system ridership is drawn largely from various groups of persons who make up what is often called the "transit dependent" population.
+Nationwide, transit system ridership is drawn largely from various groups of persons who make up what is often called the "transit-dependent" population.
 This category, also described as transportation disadvantaged, includes elderly persons, persons with disabilities, and low-income persons.
 In addition, veterans, members of households with no available vehicles, and passengers with limited English proficiency may have transportation needs that differ from the general public.

-Mendocino County has an estimated total population of 87,422, or 0.22% of California's population, ranking it the ninth smallest county in the state.
-The proportion of the county's population that is transit dependent is higher than both state and national averages.
+Mendocino County has an estimated total population of 87,946, or 0.22% of California's population.
+The proportion of the county's population that is transit-dependent is higher than both state and national averages.
 Figure 1 and Table 1 below provide population characteristics, including details of the key demographic groups for this report: seniors, individuals with disabilities, and low-income individuals.
-For comparison, the total population and percent of these demographic groups is also presented for California and the United States.19
+For comparison, the total population and percent of these demographic groups are also presented for California and the United States.19